 - anaemia (low red blood cell levels)

 - cancer treatment such as chemotherapy or radiation therapy

 - loss of weight and muscle tone

 - drugs such as analgesics, antidepressants and sedatives.

 Tell the doctor or nurse if you think you are becoming weaker or more fatigued.
 If anaemia is making the fatigue worse, it can be managed.
-You may be referred to an occupational therapist who can teach you techniques for conserving your energy.
+You may be referred to an occupational therapist who can teach you ways to save your energy.